LibreCAD/docs/getstart/fundamentals.rst

 Layers
 ------

 Layers provide a means to organize drawing and manage the properties of multiple entities.
 See :ref:`Layers <layers>` in the **User Guides** for more details.
+As with Pens, the use of Layers *can* be governed by industry or an organization's standards and is beyond the scope of this manual.